angel9999/corgis/README.md

 the avergae mpg in highway and city of every car from each year and graph it

+MVP: Nav bar and reseach,
-MVP: the lowest mpg in highway and city from each year also give the model
+the lowest mpg in highway and city from each year also give the model